Unk1ndAnon/laravel-movies-app/README.md

 php artisan serve
 ```

-After do the instructions, you will create a server usually running on 8000 port.
-To open the website, type localhost:8000 or another port you are using.
+After do the instructions, you will create a server which will normally run on port 8000.
+To open the website, type `http://localhost:8000` or whatever port you are using.
 And boom, you will be taken to the website.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.